-Hypnotic self-help tapes for sleep apnea are used when you go to bed to ensure you have a restful sleep.
+Hypnotic self-help CDs for sleep apnea are used when you go to bed to ensure you have a restful sleep.

-These tapes teach you methods to regulate your breathing pattern, breathe without blockages, improve your respiratory muscles and wake up with vigor.
+These CDs teach you methods to regulate your breathing pattern, breathe without blockages, improve your respiratory muscles and wake up with vigor.